slitsche/biosoft/content/posts/identity.md

 generated.

-# Identity and messaging
+## Identity and messaging

 In our new world of distributed microservices our database schema got distributed across many microservices.
-Along the way we got messages with a schema persisted in an data lake.
+Along the way we got messages with a schema persisted in a data lake.
 The schema on write made way for the schema on read[^2].
 Different encodings like json, parquet or avro focus on the definition of the record.
 If we are lucky and use Nakadi we are requested to use [unique identifiers][metadataeid].
 But...